mlgordon/vpc/vpc-glossary.md

 ## Image
 The information required to launch a virtual server instance, or _instance_.
 Typically, it is a snapshot image of a commercially-available operating system, used for booting.

+## Implicit Router
+{: #implicit-router}

+The inherent network connectivity between all subnets created within a VPC.

 ## Instance
 A short name for a virtual server, or VSI, that runs within a VPC.